oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 The authorization server MAY allow the client to register multiple redirect URIs.

-Lack of requiring registration of redirect URIs enables an attacker to use the authorization endpoint as an open redirector as described in {{open-redirectors}}.
+Without requiring registration of redirect URIs, attackers can use the authorization endpoint as an open redirector as described in {{open-redirectors}}.

 #### Dynamic Configuration